ursky/SnapT/README.md

  conda install -c ursky snapt
  ```

- Download and index the NCBI NR protain database (you will need to input the nr.dmnd index into snapt with the -D or --nr option):
+ Download and index the NCBI NR protain database (you will need to input the nr.dmnd index into snapt with the -D or --nr option).
+The downloaded file should be 43GB (108GB unzipped), and indexing should take under an hour.
  ```
 wget ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz
 gunzip nr.gz
 mv nr nr.faa
 diamond makedb --in nr.faa -d nr
 ```
- Finally, download and index the Rfam non-coding RNA database (you will need to input the Rfam.cm database into snapt with the -R or --rfam option)
+ Finally, download and index the Rfam non-coding RNA database (you will need to input the Rfam.cm database into snapt with the -R or --rfam option).
+The downloaded file should be 35MG (245MB unzipped), and indexing should take a few seconds.
  ```
 wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/14.1/Rfam.cm.gz
 gunzip Rfam.cm.gz